-Search engine by content, which is accessible at every step in the upper right corner of the web page (magnifying glass icon), searches through the whole content of the website (manuals, FAQs …).
-The search engine is available both in the outer shell of the site as well as inside (at every step of creating a survey, reviewing data, etc.).
-The search results show all content that includes the search term, the latter in bold.
-The search engine also searches for the root of words (example: if you enter the word 'surve', it will also return results that contain the word 'survey', 'surveys', etc.).
+The content search engine, which can be accessed from any page with the 1KA application in the top right corner of the website (the magnifying glass icon), searches all the content of the website (manuals, FAQs, etc.).
+The search engine is available both in the outer shell of the site and inside (at each step of the process of creating a survey, browsing data, etc.).
+The search results show all the content that includes the search term, the latter in bold.
+The search engine also searches for the root of words (example: if you type in the word 'survey', it will also return results containing the word 'surveys', 'surveying', etc.).

-The 'My Surveys' tab, where the list of all surveys is, there is a search engine at the top that allows you to search all the user's surveys.
-Clicking 'Search' displays search results and additional options.
-The default search is by the title of the survey (both internal and published title), and the user can change the search by author or keywords.
 Advanced search is also available.
-By clicking on 'Advanced search', you can set the option to search by survey activity - search by all surveys or only by active or inactive ones.
-The search engine also allows you to set a time frame, namely it is possible to specify the time period when the survey was created or last edited.
+By clicking on 'Advanced search', you can set the option to search by survey activity - search all surveys or only active or inactive surveys.
+The search engine also allows you to set the time frame, i.e. the time period when the survey was created or last edited.

-In the 'Library' tab, which lists various examples of type and content questionnaires, also allows you to search for surveys.
-The search engine is at the top of the page, and the search is done by title or keywords.
-Clicking on the 'Search' button displays a list of surveys that contain the search term in the title or among the keywords.
+The 'Library' tab, which lists various examples of questionnaires, also allows you to search through the example surveys.
+The search engine is located at the top of the page and searches are carried out by title or text.
+Clicking on the 'Search' button will bring up a list of surveys that contain the search term in the title or in the questionnaire text.